INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 ## 2. Scope <a name="scope"></a>

-This document proposes a technical approach for implementing the requirements set out in the [INSPIRE Implementing Rules for download services](http://data.europa.eu/eli/reg/2009/976/oj) based on the [OGC API - Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
+This document proposes a technical approach for implementing the requirements set out in the INSPIRE Implementing Rules for Network Services \[[IRs for NS]\] based on the [OGC API - Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
 The approach described here is not legally binding and shows one of several ways of implementing INSPIRE Download services.

 ## 3. Conformance <a name="conformance"></a>